MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-amazon-managed-streaming-for-apache-kafka.md

 ---
-title: Add Amazon Managed Streaming for Apache Kafka to an eventstream
+title: Add Amazon MSK Kafka source to an eventstream
-description: Learn how to add Amazon Managed Streaming for Apache Kafka (MSK) source to an eventstream. ms.reviewer: spelluru ms.author: zhenxilin
+description: Provides information on adding an Amazon Managed Streaming for Apache Kafka (MSK) source to an eventstream. ms.reviewer: spelluru ms.author: zhenxilin
 author: alexlzx